A Certain Sacrifice: Home video

-An exploitation film, A Certain Sacrifice was released on video to capitalize Madonna's fame in 1985.
+An exploitation film, A Certain Sacrifice was released on video in 1985 to capitalize on Madonna's fame.
 The retail price was $49.95.
 The video release sold more than 50,000 copies in its first-week.
 According to Billboard in 1985, Virgin Video, a joint venture of two independent distributors, had plans to distribute over one million copies of the home video by the end of 1985.
-Critics said that Madonna's appearance in the film was the only reason it sold well, while Mark Bego commented it was purchased by hard-core Madonna devotees only.
+Critics said that Madonna's appearance in the film was the only reason it sold well, while Mark Bego suggested that it was purchased by hard-core Madonna devotees only.

-Shortly after the video release, Lewicki received significant criticisms of "exploiting" Madonna's image, which he responded, "If people say that, I don't mind".
-He previously commented, "hope the videocassette makes lots of money".
+Shortly after the video release, Lewicki received significant criticism charging him with "exploiting" Madonna's image, to which he responded, "If people say that, I don't mind."
+He had previously commented, "I hope the videocassette makes lots of money".
 Biographer J. Randy Taraborrelli claims the film made Lewicki a "millionaire" in 1985.
-Lewicki subsequently claimed that he deserved the financial success that came afterward, because he had taken a risk by casting an unknown Madonna, and the money he put into the movie.
-Saitzman referred to the release: "It must be one of the most amateur, technically atrocious student films ever to be marketed", and added Madonna shouldn't have worried to have prevent the film's release, while called an irony from her part.
+Lewicki subsequently argued that he deserved the resulting financial success, having taken a risk by casting an unknown Madonna and putting his own money into the movie.
+Saitzman said of the release, "It must be one of the most amateur, technically atrocious student films ever to be marketed," adding that Madonna needn't have worried about the film's release, since "even her most devoted fans won't be able to sit through" it.